 Dubai eats are expensive

-The first thing I learned out about Dubai eats is that the food in the UAE is expensive.
-“Shocking” said no one except me.
+The first thing I learned about Dubai eats is that the food in the UAE is expensive.
+“Shocking,” said no one except me.
 This shouldn’t have been a surprise when the city is all about luxury.
-Because of this and the mall culture we found ourselves eating at food courts… a lot.
+Because of this and the mall culture, we found ourselves eating at food courts… a lot.
 Normally I would be disappointed with this situation as I love eating what locals eat when visiting a new country, but by this point in our journey I was ready for a taste of home… just a taste though.

 Also to keep our Dubai eats cheap we snacked on things such as these ketchup chips – not just a Canadian thing after all!
 We also ate at our hotels included breakfast spread each morning even though it was really bad.
 Neorion it wasn’t.